DrakirL/DrakirL.github.io/p10/ancestry.md

 ### Towering Build
 Your Carrying Capacity is doubled.
 ### Great Steps
-Your unaltered base Speed is 35 feet.
+Your unaltered base Speed is 5.
 ### Archetypical Adventurer
 Choose one of the following benefits:
 <br><br>
 **Expert** <br>
-You gain 5 additional Skill Points to spend.
+Increase the Grade for one of your Skills by 1.
 <br><br>
 **Warrior** <br>
-You have one additional Hit Die.
+Increase your Maximum HP by 1.

 ## Dwarves
 Dwarves are known to be blocks of thick skin, big bones, and large muscle, covered in long and thick hair. <br>
 Their cities are carved out from the insides of mountains over many generations of continous work, creating stunning halls of grandeur. <br>
-Today, the greatest of these cities operate with fully independent autonomy at scales comparable to whole countries.
+Today, the greatest of these cities operate with autonomy and influence comparable to whole countries, though not as widespread by any means.
 ### Increased Attributes
 +2 to your Strength Attribute.
 ### Darkvision (Eyes of the mountain?)
 You have Darkvision.
 ### Sturdy Guts
+You have 1 Resistance to Poison damage<br>
-You are Resistant to Poison damage, and you gain Advantage on any Save you make against being Poisoned or contracting a disease.
+You gain Advantage on any Save you make against being Poisoned or contracting a disease.
 ### Archetypical Adventurer
 Choose one of the following benefits:
 <br><br>